sotrh/learn-wgpu/docs/beginner/tutorial9-models/README.md

 ## Rendering the entire model

-Right now we are specifying the mesh and the material directly.
+Right now, we are specifying the mesh and the material directly.
 This is useful if we want to draw a mesh with a different material.
 We're also not rendering other parts of the model (if we had some).
 Let's create a method for `DrawModel` that will draw all the parts of the model with their respective materials.

 ```rust
 pub trait DrawModel<'a> {